 Peel the hardboiled eggs.
 Line a baking sheet with parchment paper.

 Place one third of the meat mixture on the baking sheet and form a 10 cm/4 inch wide rectangle.
 Lay the hardboiled eggs in a row in the middle.
 Cover the eggs with the remaining meat and shape it into a loaf, then brush the top with beaten egg.
-Bake the meatloaf for an hour.
+Bake the meatloaf for 50-55 minutes.
 Serve it hot or cold.